Connect : Student Clubs

 Zeta Beta Tau

 ZBT was founded in New York City as a Zionist youth organization during a time when Jewish men were denied entry to other fraternal organizations because of their beliefs.
 Today, the Gamma Chapter at NYU is the oldest active chapter of ZBT, having been re-founded in 2008 after its disbandment in 1994.
 Each brother of ZBT dedicates themselves to the principles of Intellectual Awareness, Social Responsibility, Integrity, and Brotherly Love.
-To learn more about about us contact President Jon D'Errico, Jewish Life Liason Sean Kross or visit our website.
+To learn more about about us visit our website.

 SHMUTZ - Students of Hillel's Mostly Undergraduate Theatrical PlayerZ

 Our resident Jewish student theatre company produces a student-driven performance every semester.
-SHMUTZ promises to provide NYU students with a theatrical company that remains open to all students, assuring that their religious beliefs and theatrical desires never conflict.
-All rehearsals and performances are eliminated on Shabbat and other Jewish religious holidays.
-SHMUTZ is for you regardless of your religion, major, or anything else!
-For more information contact Amira Mandelbaum.
+SHMUTZ promises to provide NYU students with a theatrical company that remains open to all students, ensuring that their religious beliefs and theatrical desires complement one another.
+For more information contact Atara Vogelstein.

 Gesher Israel Club

 Literally translated, 'gesher' in Hebrew means 'bridge."
 Gesher @ NYU's goal is to maintain the bridge from New York to Israel, through Israeli music, film, culture, political discussions, and more.
-Israel is a small, but multi-faceted country, and our goal is to translate all of this to campus in the upcoming months!
+Israel is a small, but multi-faceted country, and we hope to translate this to campus in the upcoming year!
 Whether you were born in Israel, have been there once, or are not even sure where to find Israel on a map, we hope you will get involved!
-If you have any questions, or would like to join the Gesher @ NYU list-serve, please e-mail gmailgesherNYU@gmail.com or visit our website.
+If you have any questions, or would like to join the Gesher @ NYU list-serve, contact Rikki Brukner .

 Iranian Jewish Club

 The Iranian Jewish Club celebrates the vibrancy of Iranian cultural traditions by hosting various cultural, political, and religious events that unite students of common Iranian descent and further reach out to the greater Jewish community.
 Best known for hosting an annual 'IJC Benefit Fashion Show' that raises thousands of dollars for various Israeli humanitarian organizations each year, the IJC is looking forward to developing a legacy for the latest generation of Iranian Jews in America.
-For more information about the IJC, please contact Stephanie Torkian.
-To learn more, please visit our website.
+For more information about the IJC, please contact Alexa Fine.

 The Jewish Voice Magazine at NYU